Thund3rPat/go-exercises/README.md

-# go-system-info
+# go-re-implementations
+This repository contains tools reimplemented in Golang for exercise purposes.

+Finished Tools:
-A minimal system info fetcher written in Go.
-This Tool was written for exercise purposes.
+- A minimal system info fetcher written in Go